MayankFawkes/Python-Botnet/README.md

 * bug fixxed

 # WARNING
-This is just a sample project and i will be not responsible for any of your actions.
+This is just a sample project, I will not be responsible for any of your actions.